 A small skateboard bowl behind the basketball court in Sievers Grove.

-You can view the location of these skateparks on our GIS Maps.
+Go to our GIS mapping system to view the location for any of these parks.
 Turn on the "Leisure & Recreation" layer, then "Skateparks".

 Skateboards - Use and Restrictions